zhiwenh/delib/README.md

   })
 ```

-The contract address is saved in your project files so later in your script or in another process you can:
+Execute method later in script or in another process
 ```
 delib.eth.exec('Test').testMethod()
   .then(tx => {